 With 5 stepping stone race classes starting with riders as young as 6 years of age, 3 Minimoto classes and 2 Junior MiniGP Classes.
 In addition there are 5 adult classes, including a MiniF1 Sidecar class!

 However, the DORNA backed “British Talent Cup” started in 2018 opened up great possibilities for the future of young British riders who at that moment found themselves in a “nowhere to go” situation.
-The BTC continued on to 2019 as a DORNA backed project but for 2020 was taken over by MSV, the organisers of BSB.
-That situation will continue into 2021.
-This class does enable a direct move to a full race bike at 12 years, most to date have been from the FAB-Racing MiniGP70 race Bikes.
+The BTC continued on to 2019 as a DORNA backed project but from 2020 was taken over by MSV, the organisers of BSB.
+This class does enable a direct move to a full race bike at 13 years, most to date have been from the FAB-Racing MiniGP70 race Bikes.
 This bike is by far the best introduction to a full race Moto3 bike.

-After over 60% of the selected riders for the 2018 BTC proved to be from FAB-Racing DORNA awarded the “Road to MotoGP” accolade, currently the only UK organisation to have that.
-Oh, and the grids for 2019 and 2020 remained at the same dominant level.
+Following over 60% of the selected riders for the 2018 BTC coming from FAB-Racing DORNA awarded the “Road to MotoGP” accolade, currently the only UK organisation to have by merit not just association.

 If we can help you, or your son or daughter, start racing and aim to the future, or you just want to race for fun (we also have 5 Adult classes) please contact us.

-If you would just like to watch at our events (when Covid restrictions are lifted) you are always welcome, it’s free.
+If you would just like to watch at our events you are always welcome, it’s free.